gryter/plentyofphish/README.md

 2. The account will likely be used to post phishing messages in the near future; and
 3. The account was created solely for the purposes of phishing.

-The Plenty of Phish team will automatically downvote Hive posts and/or comments with @guard, irrespective of which account posts them, under the following circumstances:
+The Plenty of Phish team will automatically downvote Hive posts and/or comments with @spaminator, irrespective of which account posts them, under the following circumstances:
 1. The post/comment contains a short-link that, once unfurled, directs users to a phishing website;
 2. The post/comment contains a direct clickable URL to a phishing website; or
 3. The post/comment contains a masked, non-clickable URL to a phishing website.